-Jay Ducote eats and drinks for a living around Louisiana and everywhere he travels.
+Jay Ducote eats and drinks for a living while celebrating culinary culture around Louisiana and everywhere he travels.

-Jay Ducote spends most of his time as a food and beverage writer, blogger, radio host, speaker, video producer, culinary personality, chef, and habitual hugger.
-Residing in Baton Rouge, Louisiana, he has been named one of the top 100 amateur chefs in America by FOX’s MasterChef, has appeared as himself on HBO’s drama series Treme, and has been featured on multiple programs on networks such as the Cooking Channel and Destination America.
-The Bite and Booze Radio Show, produced and hosted by Ducote, won a Taste Award for best food or drink radio broadcast in the country in January 2014.
-He was also named to the Baton Rouge Business Report's Forty Under 40 in 2011.
-Jay is currently working on a book that will be published by LSU Press in 2015.
-He has spoken at numerous conferences and conventions in the fields of culinary tourism, food blogging, beer wholesaling, and the pursuit of passion.
-He is a Cicerone Certified Beer Server, a member of numerous professional organizations, and also has his own Jay Ducote's Louisiana Barbecue Sauce.
-Find him online at www.biteandbooze.com.
+Jay Ducote spends most of his time as a food and beverage writer, blogger, radio host, speaker, video producer, culinary personality, chef and hugger.
+Residing in Baton Rouge, Louisiana, and traveling as much as he can, Jay currently is a finalist on Season 11 of the hit reality competition show Food Network Star.
+He has also been named one of the top 100 amateur chefs in America by FOX’s MasterChef, has appeared as himself on HBO’s drama series Treme, and has been featured on multiple programs such as Cutthroat Kitchen on the Food Network, Eat St. on the Cooking Channel, and Last Call Food Brawl on Destination America.
+The Bite and Booze Radio Show, produced and hosted by Ducote, won a Taste Award for best food or drink radio broadcast in the country in 2014 and the Uniquely Louisiana Award from the Louisiana Association of Broadcasters in 2015.
+Jay launched his own Jay D’s Louisiana Barbecue Sauce in 2014 and released his wine, Jay D's Blanc du Bois, a collaboration with West Monroe's Landry Vineyards, in 2015.
+Jay's goal is to create content and celebrate culinary culture as he continues to cook, write, speak, entertain and hug for a living.

 Jay D. Ducote is a rare talent who specializes in both critical thinking and common sense.
 Seriously, he should write a book (Actually, he has a book deal with the LSU Press!).
 He is a spectacular hugger, a lover of many people and things, and enjoys both the finer and simpler things in life.
 Jay also makes an art out of being ambitious while maintaining a laid back personality.